Ton van Engelen

-Ton van Engelen (born 4 October 1950 in Den Bosch) is a retired Dutch footballer who was active as a goalkeeper.
+Ton van Engelen (born 4 October 1950 in Den Bosch) is a Dutch retired footballer who played as a goalkeeper.

 Football career

-Van Engelen made his professional debut for PSV Eindhoven, with whom he won a league title and a UEFA Cup medal.
+Van Engelen made his professional debut for PSV, with whom he won a league title and a UEFA Cup medal and where he mainly was a reserve to iconic goalkeeper Jan van Beveren.
 He also played for Feyenoord and Go Ahead Eagles.
+At Feyenoord, he soon became second choice behind another Dutch international, Joop Hiele.
+He missed out on a European clash with Danish side Hvidovre though, when Hiele was deemed not fit enough.
+An injury to van Engelen gave third goalkeeper Hugo van Houten his European debut.

 Cycling

 After his football career, he became a soigneur for various Dutch cycling teams.
 Since 1996 he has been working for the Rabobank team and in 2007 he was honoured by the organiser for being active in his twentieth Tour de France.

 Personal life

 He is the father of Yvo van Engelen.